universitytheater/utheater.github.io/_templates/show-template-workshop.md

 ---
-# This file is a template for workshop info pages.
+# This file is a template for Short Play Showcase (formerly Weekend of Workshops) info pages.
 For more detailed information, see show-template-verbose.md

 # To avoid confusion, please delete this set of comments when making your page.